 - 1. In response to Amy's challenge, when you examine your own heart and mind, have you ever used metaphors that included language that might be disrespectful to someone with a disability?
 If so, what were some?

+- Blind as a bat

+- Fell on deaf ears

+- That's lame

 - •

-- •

-- •

 - 2. Read Isaiah 56:9 10 and Matthew 23:16-17.
 What disabilities are referenced?

+- Blind

+- Unable to Speak

+- Cognitively challenged

-3. What does Amy Kenny mean by mosquito bites?
-See page 98 -100. - 4.
-What does Amy Kenny mean by mosquito swatter?
+- 3. What does Amy Kenny mean by mosquito bites?
+See page 98 -100.

+- When microaggressions are dismissed as minuscule.
+They are like mosquito bites, one is not a big deal, but multiple bites are monumental.

+- 4. What does Amy Kenny mean by mosquito swatter?
 Read the Top Ten Mosquito Swatters on page 107 and discuss your thoughts.

+- Mosquito swatter is how she responds to a mosquito bite.

+- •

+- •